 Our webmaster asked me to write something for my bio page, and I struggled with what I should say about myself.

 My first thought was to write something like… Dave Cohen is a dedicated, award winning, veteran broadcaster and family man.
 Dave joined the WWL team in 1997.
 He is a proud father of four children and the husband of a wonderful, loving wife.
-He has broadcast around the world on CBS Radio, NPR, BBC and other networks.

 Then I wondered if that was what people clicking on my bio page really wanted to read.
 ‘What do they want to know about me?’
 I wondered.
 I started thinking about who clicks on bio pages, and why they do that.

 Bio pages on websites usually talk about how great someone is and almost read to me like an obituary.
 I am not ready to be dead, so didn’t really want that.
 I also don’t especially like to brag about myself.
 I love talking about my kids’ accomplishments, but not so much about my own.
 I prefer to let my actions speak for themselves.

 Who am I?
 I’m a guy who loves his family, his work and his community.
 I enjoy going to work each day because I feel that I am doing important work at one of the best radio stations in America.
 I am honored to help inform and entertain people every day.
 I am humbled to get to play such an important role in the lives of so many thousands of listeners.

 As much as I love my work, I also love leaving the office each day because it means I am going home to my family.
 Like nearly every family, we have our challenges, but there is no feeling better than walking through the door and seeing the people I love the most on earth.
 We eat dinner together as a family almost every night.
 I cherish that time.